304NotModified/Fody.Stamp/README.md

 ## Configuration

-All config options are attributes of Stamp element in FodyWeavers.xml
+All config options are attributes of `<Stamp />` element in FodyWeavers.xml

 ### ChangeString